avatao/blog.avatao.com/_posts/2018-09-27-semancat-versioning.md

 We have found that this system comes with the advantages we need, and disadvantages that we can deal with:
 - we cannot release more versions on the same day
-- versions do not distinguish feature additons and bugfixes
+- versions do not distinguish feature additions and bugfixes

 The first issue could easily be solved by postfixing the versions with hours (HH) or incrementing numbers, but we thought that this won't be that big of a deal and we should not complicate things further.